Director, Center for Alaska Education Policy Research and

 - B.A., UC Berkeley, Peace & Conflict Studies & Slavic Languages and Literature, 1987

-Diane Hirshberg is the director of the Center for Alaska Education Policy Research—a center within ISER—as well as an associate professor of education policy at ISER.
+Diane Hirshberg is the director of the Center for Alaska Education Policy Research—a center within ISER—as well as a professor of education policy at ISER.
 The center was established in 2011 to conduct non-partisan research on education policy issues at all levels of education—from early childhood education through higher and adult education.

 Dr. Hirshberg has a broad interest in education policy analysis, with a focus on Alaska Native education, as well as issues affecting other ethnic, racial, and linguistic minorities.
 Her research at ISER has included studies of long-term effects of boarding schools on Alaska Native students and assessments of turnover among Alaska’s school teachers.